 On Wayne’s first day in SL, he couldn’t make heads or tails of things.
 What was the point of the place?
 No quests, no monsters to kill, but he soon learned how to get around and explore.
 He even got himself “adult verified” so he could watch the pole dancing ladies.
 The women were gorgeous and friendly at first, but not so much after he only tipped 10 lindens.
-It was then he made a mental note to actually buy some lindens.
+He made a mental note to actually buy some lindens.

 One day for a laugh Wayne got the idea to make a new avatar.
 This was Second Life, a place where anything goes, a world of indulging fantasy without consequence, so why limit to real-life standards?
 Wayne did not like it when people were narrow-minded and boring so, in the tradition of Weird Science, he registered a new SL account and created a woman on his computer.

 Actually, Wayne created the hottest female his brain could comprehend.
 She was tall and curvy, had long legs, a large chest, and a deep tan.
 Why not make her blonde too?
 This was the perfect woman, no holds barred!
 Wayne paid special attention to detail, and though his lindens were limited he found free skin and hair that looked good.
 He would upgrade her as soon as he could, but she was positively stunning as she was.